 Pregnancy Body Changes That Affect Workouts

 The body goes through a ton of changes during pregnancy which can make working out a different experience than prior to pregnancy.
-The biggest change for me was the amount of blood volume I gained.
+Things that can affect your workouts include:

 Increased Blood Volume